feature-sliced/cli/README.md

   fsd feat employee/employee-record
   ```

-  In a detected FSD root or current folder, produces:
+  In a detected FSD root[^1] or current folder, produces:

   - `features/employee/employee-record/index.(js|ts)` (depending on your project)